Install AWS Nitro API Co-signer

 To install a Nitro Co-signer in AWS and connect it to your workspace, follow these steps:

-Prepare your AWS environment by creating and configuring the required resources.
-Ensure it meets the necessary specifications and security settings. - Add a Co-signer to the workspace using an API user
+1. Setup and configure your AWS environment: Prepare your AWS environment by creating and configuring the required resources.
+Ensure it meets the necessary specifications and security settings.

-Using the Fireblocks Console or APIs, create an API user and use it to add a Co-signer to the workspace. - Install and connect the Co-signer to the workspace
+2. Add a Co-signer to the workspace using an API user: Using the Fireblocks Console or APIs, create an API user and use it to add a Co-signer to the workspace.

-Download the installation script to the Nitro-capable EC2 machine and run the script to install the Co-signer.
+3. Install and connect the Co-signer to the workspace: Download the installation script to the Nitro-capable EC2 machine and run the script to install the Co-signer.
 Once installation is complete, the workspace owner approves the new MPC key shares for the API user through the Fireblocks mobile app.

 You can now view the Co-signer and its paired API user in your Fireblocks Console.
 Additionally, you can retrieve information about them using the Co-signer APIs.

-Step 1: Setup and configure your AWS environment
+Step 1: Set up and configure your AWS environment

 Proper configuration of your AWS environment is straightforward but must be performed step by step in the specified order.
 Any misconfiguration could compromise the Co-signer's functionality or security.